 69. Take a 250 year old shortcut.
 Follow Tates Creek road out of Lexington and you'll end up on the banks of the Kentucky River.
 If you want to go any further, you'll have to take the Valley View Ferry.
 The schedule can be affected by weather, so call ahead to make sure it's running.
 (859-624-4748)

 70. Join in the fun of literally hundreds of free special events throughout the year, ranging from arts fairs and parades to harvest festivals and Christmas singalongs; contact the Lexington Visitors Center to find out what's going on while you're in town.
 (859-233-7299 or 800-845-3959.)
 Or take a trip to www.visitlex.com.

 For more information contact VisitLEX, the Lexington Convention and Visitors Bureau at (800) 845-3959.

-Written by Teresa Day, a freelance writer based in Georgetown, Kentucky.
+Written by Teresa Day, a freelance writer based in Lexington, Kentucky.